Project-Arda/bgls/README.md

 The identity element for both groups (The point at infinity in affine space) is internally represented as `(0,0)`

 ## Benchmarks
 The following benchmarks are from a 3.80GHz i7-7700HQ CPU with 16GB ram.
 The aggregate verification which is utilizing parallelization for the pairing operations.
-The multisignature has parellilization for the two involved pairing operations.
+The multisignature has parellilization for the two involved pairing operations, and parallelization for the pairing checks at the end.

 For reference, the pairing operation (the slowest operation involved) takes ~1.6 milliseconds.
 ```